liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

-.. c:function:: int ARKodeSetNewtonCRDown(void *arkode_mem, realtype crdown)
+.. c:function:: int ARKodeSetNonlinCRDown(void *arkode_mem, realtype crdown)

    Specifies the constant used in estimating the nonlinear convergence rate.